cjp0031/Project05_BST/README.md

 # Project05_BST
-I would like to add a skill to the Rogue that does more damage as the Rogue's health gets lower.
-An tentative example of this is:
+Revised skills to be added to each class (numbers are tentative and can be adjusted if necessary):
+Rogue:
-Damage = (100 - Current HP)
+"DesperateAttack": Deals more damage to a target as the Rogue's health decreases Damage = (30 - Current HP)

+Mage:
+"LesserHealing": Heals a target similiarly to the Priest's "GreaterHealing" skill, but using the Mage's Intelligence Healing = (1 * Intelligence)

+Priest:
+"LifeAttack": Deals more damage to a target as the Priest's HP increases Damage = (2 * Current HP)

+Warrior:
+"HealingPotion": Heal a target for a small, fixed amount of HP Healing = 5